magical-eda/MAGICAL/README.md

 Launch.json contains some debug setups.
 If you want to run the debugger, just press Ctrl+P or the top search bar, and type "debug COMP/NOT/ADC1" etc

+## Weird Things ##

+If python can't find the magicalflow library, make sure you're using the below as your python install `/usr/local/bin/python3`

 # MAGICAL #

 MAGICAL: Machine Generated Analog IC Layout